tmcqueen-materials/kafkacrypto/README.md

 controller = KafkaCryptoController(nodeId,kcp,kcc)
 controller._mgmt_thread.join()
 ```
-The configuration parameters inside the provision script should be adjusted so that the "subscribe" and "key request" suffixes are distinct (see comment in `simple-provision.py`).
+The configuration parameters inside the provision script should be adjusted so that the "subscribe" and "key request" suffixes are distinct (see comment in `simple-provision.py`, or use `provision.py` instead).
 If automatic topic creation is disabled, then the topic `root.subs` must also be created.
+It is safe to enable regular log compaction on this topic.

 ## Design, Specification, and Security Analysis
 kafkacrypto is already in limited production use, and should be stable enough for broad adoption.
 However, a detailed security analysis of the kafkacrypto framework is still in progress, and use of this code should be considered experimental.